Prescription Requirements

 DEA Controlled Substance Registration

-Procedure: A DEA Controlled Substance Registration is only required if the licensee prescribes or administers controlled substances.
+A DEA Controlled Substance Registration is only required if the licensee prescribes or administers controlled substances.
 See Board Rules 280.5 and 280.10.
-Note: The Texas Department of Public Safety no longer issues a controlled substances permit.
-To obtain a DEA number, apply to the DEA: National: 800-882-9539; Dallas: 888-336-4704; Houston: 800-743-0595, or use the Internet address.
-Call the Board if you are unsure of the schedules you are authorized to prescribe.
+To obtain a DEA number, apply to the DEA online.
 If you are currently licensed as an optometric glaucoma specialist, an authorized schedule is available.

 Computerized Signatures